-The Tasman River & Lake for Sunrise
+The Tasman Lake for Sunrise – Know Before You Go!

-Watching the Sunrise at Tasman River & Lake
+Watching the Sunrise at the Tasman Lake

 At 5 am my cell phone alarm clock went off.
 I quickly turned it off hoping not to wake the 10 or so other people in my dorm room.
 I was staying at the YHA Hostel in Mount Cook National Park.
-Although we were on holidays, we couldn’t miss the opportunity to see the sunrise over Tasman Lake so that unfortunately meant an early morning.
+Although we were on holidays, we couldn’t miss the opportunity to see the sunrise over the Tasman Lake so that unfortunately meant an early morning.

 We got ready quickly before heading to the van.
 It was a cold winter morning, the van had ice covering it and the windshield wipers were stuck to the windshield.
 We waited as the van heated up a little bit before racing down Tasman Valley Road to start our Tasman Lake Walk in the dark.